 Cape Town is a place that has just about everything you want out of a holiday destination and then some.
 It reminds me so much of Australia with the benefit of it being half the distance from London.
 The laid back cafe culture, fantastic food, endless outdoor activities, the wine, the cocktail bars, you name it, Cape Town has got it.

-I first visited in February 2018, and again in January 2019, with another trip planned this coming November.
+I first visited in February 2018 and again in January 2019 and most recently November 2019.
 It’s safe to say this is my favourite holiday destination, and is the very reason it features as my first destination article for this blog.

 Please comment and tell me what you think.
 Enjoy.

 Cape Town is well served by many International carriers across Europe, Middle East, Asia and by the end of 2019, the USA will also be flying there.

 British Airways sends down 3 flights a day from London in addition to the 3 flights they also fly down to Johannesburg in peak season.
 This makes Cape Town really accessible both directly and indirectly.
 Flying via Johannesburg, you can easily connect with all full service and low-cost domestic airlines to Cape Town.
 As well as from other regional locations.

 Going via Johannesburg is my preference vs flying direct from London, as Cape Town always end up getting the oldest planes BA still have because they have a monopoly on the route and see it as a tourist route so don’t invest in an excellent hard product.
 This is less convenient for sure, but a lot more comfortable than flying 8 hours to the Gulf and then another 10 hrs to Cape Town.
 That said, I will be doing the Gulf route back home from South Africa to try Etihad’s First Class Apartments later this year.
 So there are always pro’s and cons for the way you choose to go.